groue/GRMustache/README.md

 ### In-depth discussion of BOOL properties

-Now some readers may hold their breath, because they know that the `valueForKey:` returns NSNumber instances for BOOL properties.
+Now some readers may hold their breath, because they know that `valueForKey:` returns NSNumber instances for BOOL properties.

 Haven't we said above that `[NSNumber numberWithBool:NO]` is not considered false?